-I usually video each presentation, as the chance to see yourself as others see you is so beneficial and so often highly encouraging.
-I guarantee that I will tell you honestly, privately and in confidence what other people may only be thinking.
+I guarantee that I will tell you honestly, and with respect, what other people may only be thinking.
 I will give you supportive, constructive and diplomatic feedback on your performance and impact, together with practical plans for your continuing professional development after your course.
+I can video each presentation too, as the chance to see yourself as others see you is so beneficial and so often highly encouraging

 Why do I need training in public speaking skills when I’ve given many presentations?
 Isn’t it all common sense?

 Haven’t you ever seen a presentation by a high-ranking manager or CEO that is dull, boring, riddled with odd mannerisms and irritating habits, difficult to follow, too fast, one tedious mind-numbing slide after another … ?

 So often we don’t realise when we slip into bad habits, don’t see the audience glazing over as yet another anecdote begins, don’t notice them giggling as each trite management cliché is trotted out … Sometimes it’s the more experienced client who can most benefit from a fresh new look at brushing up those skills and developing into a more powerful and engaging contemporary speaker.